quixio/quix-streams/docs/app-management.md

 output_topic.dispose()
 ```

-Here, you dispose of the input topic, which stops new data from being received and then dispose of the output topic.
+Here, you dispose of the input topic, which stops new data from being received, and then dispose of the output topic.
 This code is easy and straightforward, however it's just more boilerplate that you have to remember.

-Once again, `App.run()` encapsulates this and takes it off your todo list:
+Once again, `App.run()` encapsulates this and handles this for you, so the code above becomes:

 ```py
 App.run()